azahinhasan/product_order_with_nest/README.md

   login(username: "testUser", password: "password123")
 }

-[⭕ ps: use token for authentication.
+[⭕ ps: use this token for authentication.
 Send it into headers such as: Authorization: Bearer token]

 # ProductsResolver: Add Product Mutation
 mutation {